WPRO-FM

-WPRO-FM (92.3 MHz "92 PRO-FM") is a commercial contemporary hit radio American radio station in Providence, Rhode Island, United States, owned by Cumulus Media.
+WPRO-FM (92.3 MHz "92 PRO-FM") is a commercial contemporary hit radio station in Providence, Rhode Island, United States, owned by Cumulus Media.

 The station's studios and offices are located in the Brine Broadcasting Center on Wampanoag Trail on the East Providence–Barrington line.
 Its transmitter is located on Neuticonacanut Hill in Johnston, Rhode Island.
 WPRO-FM is unique in the Providence media market in keeping the same call sign since its sign-on in 1948; and the same format, top 40, since 1974.

 History

 Cherry & Webb Broadcasting Company, owners of WPRO (AM 630), applied for a construction permit for a new high frequency broadcasting station on 47.5 MHz on October 29, 1940.
 An amended application was filed January 15, 1941, and was finally granted by the Federal Communications Commission (FCC) on June 12, 1947, with its new frequency of 92.3 MHz in the new FM band.
 WPRO-FM began broadcasting on April 17, 1948.
 The Cherry & Webb Broadcasting Company, in turn, was owned by the Cherry & Webb Department Store.
 (In the early days of broadcasting, it was common for department stores to own radio stations, to provide programming for customers who bought receivers.)
 At first, WPRO-FM simulcast its AM sister station, WPRO.
 In 1959, Capital Cities Communications acquired both WPRO and WPRO-FM.
 Through the 1960s and early 1970s, WPRO-FM aired a beautiful music format, while WPRO AM enjoyed high ratings with a top 40 format.